• Skip to main content

 • Drizzle each boat with olive oil and season with salt and pepper.

-• Roast them in the preheated oven for 20-25 minutes, or until a knife easily pierces the thickest part of the zucchini without resistance.
+• Roast the zucchini in the preheated oven for 20-25 minutes, or until a knife easily pierces the thickest part of the zucchini without resistance.

 To prepare the taco filling: